Mocktail Recipes That Are Almost Too Pretty to Drink

 This tricked-out take on the espresso martini is fashioned after the famous cocktail served at Eau De Vie in Melbourne, Australia, made with vanilla saffron mousse and dry ice.

-Whip up our version using Cafe Latte Whey Shakeology, chilled espresso, milk, ice, maple syrup, and rum extract.
+Whip up our version using Cafe Latte Shakeology, chilled espresso, milk, ice, maple syrup, and rum extract.
 Top with a dollop of vanilla.

 Upgrade your brunchtime mimosa to a glamorous bellini, invented at the legendary Harry’s Bar in Venice, Italy, where Humphrey Bogart and Ernest Hemingway were known to belly up.